-Although it’s not explicit diversification in that many of these holdings are tied into these central high-tech themes and not every company lives and dies on the 5G rollout or the adoption of autonomous vehicles, I see this as a benefit to the success of SRVR.
+Although it’s not explicit diversification because many of these holdings are still tied into these central high-tech themes, not every company within the ETF lives and dies on the 5G rollout or the adoption of autonomous vehicles.
+I see this as a benefit to the success of SRVR.

 For example, IRM’s digital data and records management services are used (and will be continued to be used) by many companies, not just those involved with the catalysts that make the SRVR ETF appealing.
 This adds another layer of support to the ETF’s backbone as many of its holdings aren’t going away anytime soon, regardless of the success of 5G and related technological advancements.